donphi/longchop/README.md

 3. **Targeted Folder Views**: Specify the exact folder you want to analyze instead of working in the current directory.
 4. **Level-based Depth Control**: Adjust the level of folder depth you want to display for more focused insights.

-But wait, there’s more!
+But wait, there's more!
 Introducing **Double Chop** – because one chop is never enough.
 While the first chop displays your project structure and file contents in the terminal, the second chop automatically copies this output to your clipboard.
-It’s like having a backup Winter, ready to paste the data into your favorite AI platform (ChatGPT, Claude, or others) for instant context-sharing.
-It’s quick, efficient, and makes you look like a coding wizard!
+It's like having a backup Winter, ready to paste the data into your favorite AI platform (ChatGPT, Claude, or others) for instant context-sharing.
+It's quick, efficient, and makes you look like a coding wizard!

 ## 🌐 Installation